Health insurance and additonally recommended insurances

 As the services and rates of the various insurance companies are constantly changing, it is difficult to give recommendations on health insurance.
 The private providers are often cheaper than the public health insurance providers.
 However, the services provided by private providers tend to be lower.
 The billing of services is easier with the public health insurance companies.
 In the case of private providers, the costs are usually first paid by the patient; the various bills are submitted after treatment and after an examination the costs are reimbursed.
 Particularly in the case of relatively expensive hospital stays, you may have to advance a relatively large amount of money.

 We strongly advise you to take out a private liability insurance that covers damages during your stay in Germany.
 This insurance covers any damage you may have caused to another person (e.g. damage to a borrowed item).
 In addition to liability insurance, accident insurance is also recommended; accident and liability insurance are often offered in combination and the rates are relatively inexpensive.
-Health insurance, accident and liability insurance are offered by some of the insurance companies mentioned for approx. 40 euros per month.
+Accident and liability insurance are offered by some of the insurance companies mentioned for approx. 40 euros per month.

 Please also inquire in your home country whether you can already insure yourself there for your stay abroad.